Coderad32/Coderad32/README.md

 Codebase: github.com/coderad32

-"Crafting software to meet the requirements of the future." — Top Code
+"Crafting software to meet the requirements of the future." — Cody

+## Custom Source Code

+Source Code Infomrational Research DATA[VALUE 1 && 0]

+- Facts::Answers
+- Real::Time
+- Options::Share
+- Info::Dashboard

+## Credits Open Source
+Thanks to all the tools out there in the open source community.